tex2e/chacha20-poly1305/README.md

-# ChaCha20 and Poly1305 for IETF Protocols
+# ChaCha20 and Poly1305 for IETF Protocols (RFC 8439)

 This provides three algorithms: